makersacademy/chitter-challenge/problem/problem_breakdown.md

 As a Maker
 So that I can post messages on Chitter as me
 I want to sign up for Chitter

+Notes
+- Makers sign up to chitter with their email, password, name and a username
+- The username and email are unique
+- Peeps (posts to chitter) have the name of the maker and their user handle
 ```